Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Characterization of effects of uncertainty

-The relationship between the state feedback controller $\KK$ and the system responses $(\Phix, \Phiu)$ is given by~\eqref{eq:explicit_map}.
-The following theorem allows us to equivalently transform design of the feedback controller $\KK$ into design of the system responses $(\Phix, \Phiu)$ without explicitly using the nonlinear map~\eqref{eq:explicit_map}. \begin{theorem}~\cite[Theorem 2.1]{anderson2019system} Over the horizon $ t = 0, 1, \cdots, T$, for the system dynamics~\eqref{eq:system_dyn} with the block-lower-triangular state feedback control law $\KK \in \mathcal{L}_{TV}^{T, n_u \times n_x}$ defining the control action as $\uu = \KK \xx$, we have: \begin{enumerate} \item The affine subspace defined by
+The relationship between the LTV state feedback controller $\KK$ and the system responses $(\Phix, \Phiu)$ can be written explicitly as:

+The following theorem allows us to transform the design of the feedback controller $\KK$ into the design of the system responses $\{ \Phix, \Phiu \}$ without explicitly using the nonlinear map~\eqref{eq:explicit_map}. \begin{theorem}~\citep[Theorem 2.1]{anderson2019system} Over the horizon $ t = 0, 1, \cdots, T$, for the system dynamics~\eqref{eq:system_dyn} with the block-lower-triangular state feedback control law $\KK \in \mathcal{L}_{TV}^{T, n_u \times n_x}$ defining the control action as $\uu = \KK \xx$, we have: \begin{enumerate} \item The affine subspace defined by

-parameterizes all possible system responses~\eqref{eq:system_response}. \item For any block-lower-triangular matrices $\lbrace \Phix, \Phiu \rbrace \in \mathcal{L}_{TV}$ satisfying~\eqref{eq:affine_constr}, the controller $\KK = \Phiu \Phix^{-1} \in \mathcal{L}_{TV}$ achieves the desired responses~\eqref{eq:system_response}. \end{enumerate} \end{theorem}
+parameterizes all possible system responses~\eqref{eq:system_response}. \item For any block-lower-triangular matrices $\lbrace \Phix, \Phiu \rbrace \in \mathcal{L}_{TV}^T$ satisfying~\eqref{eq:affine_constr}, the controller $\KK = \Phiu \Phix^{-1} \in \mathcal{L}_{TV}^T$ achieves the desired responses~\eqref{eq:system_response}. \end{enumerate} \end{theorem}

-Theorem~\ref{thm:SLS} shows the equivalence between system responses and linear state feedback controllers through the affine constraint~\eqref{eq:affine_constr}, with which optimization problems originally on $\KK$ can be transformed into one on $(\Phix, \Phiu)$.
-Such transformation may result in a convex problem in $(\Phix, \Phiu)$ while the original one is not, and provides a direct description on the effects of the uncertainty $\bfeta$ on the states and control inputs.
-More importantly, as shown in this paper, such transformation can reveal additional structured properties of the problem in the space of system responses that can be exploited for high-performance controller design.
+Theorem~\ref{thm:SLS} shows the equivalence between system responses and LTV state feedback controllers through the affine constraint~\eqref{eq:affine_constr}.
+Therefore, we can refer to either $\KK$ or $\{ \Phix, \Phiu \}$ as the controller parameters.
+With constraint~\eqref{eq:affine_constr}, an optimization problem originally in $\KK$ can be transformed into one on $\{ \Phix, \Phiu \}$.
+Such a transformation may result in a convex problem in $\{ \Phix, \Phiu \}$ while the original one is not.
+It provides a direct description of the effects of the lumped uncertainty $\bfeta$ on the states and control inputs.
+More importantly, as will be shown next, this transformation can reveal additional structural properties of the robust OCP in the space of system responses that can be exploited to reduce the conservatism of the solution.